Features Added to ReadyAPI 3.51.0

 Important Notice for ReadyAPI Customers

-ReadyAPI has fully transitioned to the ID-based SmartBear License Management (SLM) system.
-We are now moving into the final phase of deprecation of file-based licenses.
-Customers still using file-based licensing need to plan for migration to SLM before September 30, 2025.
+Starting from ReadyAPI 3.62.0, VirtServer 3.29.0, and TestEngine 1.34.0, SmartBear Product Family has fully deprecated file-based licenses and transitioned to the ID-based SmartBear License Management (SLM) system.
+Any customers still using file-based licenses must complete their migration to SLM by September 30, 2025.

-If you are still in the process of migrating or have yet to start, contact your Account Manager or SmartBear representative today.
+If you have not completed the process of migrating, contact your Account Manager or SmartBear representative today.
 Our teams are ready to assist with smooth transition strategies.
-For additional support, please log a request with our Customer Care Team, who are standing by to help.
+For additional support, log a request with our SmartBear Support, who are standing by to help.

-For further information and timelines, please refer to this page.
+For further information and timelines, refer to the File-Based License End-of-Life Policy page.

 ReadyAPI 3.51.0 includes a few changes compared to the previous product version – ReadyAPI 3.50.0.
 For information on the changes made to other versions, see Version History.